 For admissions questions, please contact the Office of Admissions at 310.506.4631 or at email@example.com.

-Pepperdine proudly honors students' military service as one of only three schools ranked in the top fifty law schools in U.S. News & World Report offering unlimited tuition contributions through the Yellow Ribbon Program for an unlimited amount of eligible student-veterans, and the only such law school located west of the Mississippi River.*
+Pepperdine proudly honors students' military service and offers unlimited tuition contributions through the Yellow Ribbon Program for an unlimited amount of eligible student-veterans.

 With the Yellow Ribbon Program, students fully eligible for Chapter 33 (Post-9/11) G.I.
 Bill benefits have 100% of their tuition costs and fees (to include student health insurance) covered and receive a yearly stipend for books, along with a housing allowance at one of the highest rates in the nation.
 Over the three years of law school, this adds up to over $200,000 in benefits.
-For additional information, click here.
+More Information.

 "Pepperdine has been fully supportive of my continued service obligations in the U.S. Army Reserves.
 They were flexible with my schedule when I had to take a semester off to attend Basic Officer Leadership Course, and offered podcasts of lectures I missed during training exercises my first year." – Second Lieutenant Sarah Yance, Class of 2014, U.S. Army Reserves